dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 The `exclude` entries are all excluding the regular expression `'.*'`, which matches anything.
-The result is that nothing is included except `AVAudioPlayer`, and the things that it depends on, such as `NSObject` and `NSString`, So instead of several million lines of bindings, we end up with tens of thousands.
+The result is that nothing is included except `AVAudioPlayer`, and the things that it depends on, such as `NSObject` and `NSString`.
+So instead of several million lines of bindings, you end up with tens of thousands.

 You can also use the `preamble` option to insert text at the top of the generated file.